Nglszs/BCBottomSheet/README.md

-OC version 100% restores the bottom gesture pop-up, similar to the bottom of Apple Maps This is a bottom sliding gesture pop-up window.
+BottomSheet OC version 100% restores the bottom gesture pop-up, similar to the bottom of Apple Maps This is a bottom sliding gesture pop-up window.
 I have already handled the gesture conflicts for you, including sliding gestures and uitableview conflicts

 ScreehShot: